-- 1. Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces. - 2.
-Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork. - 3.
-Explore the range of careers available in the field and investigate their educational requirements, and demonstrate job-seeking skills including resume-writing and interviewing. - 4.
-Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway. - 5.
-Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to enhance leadership and teamwork. - 6.
-Discuss and demonstrate ways to value diversity.
+Foundational Standards 1.
+Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.
+2. Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork. demonstrate ich seeling skills including resume writing and interviewing 4.
+Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway.
+5. Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to enhance leadership and teamwork.
+6. Discuss and demonstrate ways to value diversity.